 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students, regardless of their ability, have full access to the curriculum.
 Progress of all students is measured on a regular basis and summative assessments are monitored through pupil progress meetings every term.
 Assessments (including dyslexia screening tests) are used to identify pupils who need specific interventions.
-Our curriculum caters for all learning styles and we get the children outdoors weekly for meaningful learning in the natural environment to engage the children and enrich the subject Most intervention packages are bespoke and needs led.
+Our curriculum caters for all learning styles and the children participate in weekly outdoor education for meaningful learning in our forest school areas.
+Most intervention packages are bespoke and needs led.
 The progress of students taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of pupil progress meetings.
-Small group intervention might include: Literacy - Read, Write Inc, Fresh Start, phonics, reading, comprehension, spelling, writing etc Handwriting, Maths, Speech and Language, Social skills, Fine motor skills, Gross motor skills, Fun fit, Life Skills.
+Small group intervention might include: English - Read, Write Inc, phonics, reading, comprehension, spelling, writing etc Handwriting, Maths, Speech and Language, Social skills, Fine motor skills, Gross motor skills, Fun fit and Life Skills for older children.
 Pupils are supported to follow their interests regardless of their SEN and/or disabilities.
 For example, a pupil with a physical impairment is given the support they need to access sports clubs.
 Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 An individualised curriculum is planned for some pupils in some areas of the curriculum based on their specific needs.